geefr/vsgvr/readme.md

 HMD tracking                 | Working
 Desktop view                 | Working

+### OpenXR Spec and Extensions

+As a minimum OpenXR requires the following OpenXR extensions:
+* XR\_KHR\_vulkan\_enable
+* On Android: XR\_KHR\_android\_create\_instance

+In addition the Vulkan runtime must satisfy the requirements of OpenXR.
+These requirements will vary but generally relate to shared memory extensions and similar.

+As features are implemented vsgvr will use more extensions if available, to support common features such as additional composition layers.
+If specific extensions are not present, or not requested by the application these features will be inoperable.

 ## Setup

 If you don't have a VR headset there's a couple of options.